 The principles of Newtonian mechanics at the intermediate level; topics include the dynamics of particles and rigid bodies, resonance, rotating reference frames, planetary motion, wave motion and Lagrange's equations.
 Prerequisites: PHYS 152, MATH 205.

 308. Electricity and Magnetism.

-This course is study of electricity and magnetism leading to Maxwell's equations and physical optics.
+This course involves the study of electricity and magnetism leading to Maxwell's equations and physical optics.
 Prerequisites: PHYS 152, PHYS/MATH 333 or permission of instructor.
+Offered in even years in the spring semester.